Introducing the Spiritual Leader Competency Framework

 How does the framework fit with the Vocational Development Pathway?

 The framework is based on and incorporates the existing core competencies, gathering them into three overarching themes of Discipleship, Servant Leadership, Mission and Ministry.
 The framework is laid out in an easy to reference way.
-It offers definitions of standards of leadership to clarify expectations, help us to see where we are on our leadership journey, offering objective ways to measure our leadership, helping us to identify where and how we can be more effective and fruitful.
-This will help us work towards healthy and flourishing environments.
+It offers definitions of standards to clarify expectations, help us to see where we are on our leadership journey, offering objective ways to measure our leadership, helping us to identify where and how we can be more effective and fruitful.

 The framework can inform, support and supplement all elements of the Vocational Development Pathway, including: